eGT-Labs/egt-gsa-proto/README.md

 More options and details are available in the [README.md](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docker/README.md) in the docker folder.

 ### [Minimal Viable Product (MVP) Challenge](https://github.com/eGT-Labs/egt-gsa-proto/wiki/%234---Minimum-Viable-Product)
 Our challenge was to develop and deploy a simple app using OpenFDA datasets to search, explore, & interact with data on drug labeling and adverse events.
 Core functionality was focused on faceted search and analytics on adverse events.
-Team eGT  developed the application using Scrum and the [US Digital Services Playbook](), enhancing the application over a number of iterations.
+Team eGT  developed the application using Scrum and the [US Digital Services Playbook](https://github.com/eGT-Labs/egt-gsa-proto/wiki/18f-GSA-Agile-Delivery-Services-RFQ-Reqs), in alignment with [Attachment E.](https://github.com/eGT-Labs/egt-gsa-proto/wiki/18f-GSA-Agile-Delivery-Services-RFQ-Reqs) enhancing the application over a number of iterations.

 For more information and to view evidence, please see our [MVP Wiki](https://github.com/eGT-Labs/egt-gsa-proto/wiki/%234---Minimum-Viable-Product).